PRAMA Concept Development Manager at Pavigym.

 1. What is a gym MIP (Members Induction Process)?

-It´s a planned process where new members are gradually integrated into the club so they can acknowledge various activities, services and everything the club can offer them.
-Considering the member’s goals and needs in order to avoid negative experiences, by supporting them in achieving their goals also improves their club experiences.
+An MIP is a planned process during which new members are gradually integrated into the club, allowing them to acknowledge the various activities, services, and amenities the club can offer them.
+It’s important to consider the new member’s goals and needs in order to avoid negative experiences; supporting them in achieving their goals also improves their club experiences.

-When done properly the MIP delivers results, without it, approximately 50 % of new members will leave during the first year.
+When implemented properly, the MIP delivers results.
+Without it, approximately 50% of new members leave during the first year.
 (Citation: Club Industry)

 Members visits per week is a critical factor which will influence how long they stay.
-The IHRSA has stated, low attendance is one of the top reason why members leave clubs.
-This is the impact of members visits per week on extra months of membership, based on Paul Bedford´s research:
+The IHRSA has stated that low attendance is one of the top reasons why members leave clubs.
+Below you can see the impact of member visits per week on extra months of membership, based on Paul Bedford’s research:

 - 2 visits per week: 7 months